ChainAgnostic/caip-extended/README.md

 - Write the code under `src/`
 - Write tests under `__tests__/`
 - `pnpm build` and `pnpm test`
-- Update the `README.md` to include your new namespace
+- Update the `README.md` to include your new namespace in the table
 - Publish the packages to `npm` using Lerna

 # References